 As I have told you already, Nano is by default included in most Linux distributions.
 However, if you didn’t get pre-installed nano on your system.
 Then It is necessary, You must know the installation process.

-It is very easy, can be completed in simple two steps.
+It is very easy, and can be completed in simple two steps.

 Step 1: Update repository: